StorWav/sci-spdk-nvme-fio/README.md

 The complete procedures to build and run sci-spdk-nvme enabled FIO is provided below.
 For more technical details please visit my Medium article [Boost NVMe IOPS from 4M to 14.5M via System Call Interception](https://medium.com/@colinzhu/boost-nvme-iops-from-4m-to-14-5m-via-system-call-interception-8e27da4aed9a)

 ## Build Procedures for Ubuntu
-Following procedures have been tested for version 20.04.4.
+Following procedures have been tested for version 20.04.4 and 22.04.
+Some special tweaks are necessary for 22.04 (see step 3 and 4).

 ### 0. Installation directories
 - Use your home directory ```~/``` (in my case is ```/home/czhu/```) to install ```syscall_intercept```, ```spdk```, and ```sci-spdk-nvme``` in the subsequent steps mentioned below.